bkleinen/bkleinen.github.io/classes/ss2021/info1/index.md

 first individually and then together with your Learning Team, aided by the actual Learnteam coaching by one of the instructors.
 Also, you will work on one Lab Assignment every week.
-See the [Schedule](./schedule) for the exact plan and links to the materials.
+See the [Schedule](./schedule) for the overall plan and links to the materials and the [Week Plan](./week) for the weekly schedule.

 There will be a "kick off" to the following week each Friday at 9:45 in Zoom (link to Zoom can be found in Moodle) with a brief introduction to the topic by